Mukesh K. Singhmar

 Run paid ads

-I have already touched upon the matter, however, you should know that running paid ads could give you quick results, which is not the case with other content forms.
-Ads are a way to let people know that you exist and they could leverage your service if the need arises.
+I have already touched upon the matter.
+However, you should know that running paid ads could give you quick results, which is not the case with other content forms.
+Ads are a way to let people know that you exist, and they could leverage your service if needed.

-You can leverage different forms of advertising according to target different audience segments.
-And, you should in fact leverage different paid ads strategies for the maximum return.
-For example, running ads on social media could bring you a new set of audiences, you can nurture these prospects and turn them into leads.
-Facebook advertising is huge these days and if you follow best practices, it can be a great way to reach people.
+You can leverage different forms of advertising to target different audience segments.
+Leveraging different paid ad strategies to maximize the return would be best.
+For example, running ads on social media could bring you a new set of audiences.
+You can nurture these prospects and turn them into leads.
+Facebook advertising is huge these days, and following best practices can be a great way to reach people.
 Other than Facebook advertising, you can go for Google ads and Google Adwords.

 Google ads can be beneficial if the search query related to your product ranks high.
-With Google Adwords, you can purchase inventory on websites that are related to your industry and run ads there.
-For instance, it would be a good idea to run ads for food products and toys for dogs on a website that focuses on animal foster care.
+With Google Adwords, you can purchase inventory on websites linked to your industry and run ads there.
+For instance, running ads for food products and dog toys on a website focusing on animal foster care would be a good idea.

-There are several other advertising, including Twitter advertising, Google retargeting, and Reddit advertising, which you can look into if you think such platforms could be of help for your business.
+Several other advertising options exist, including Twitter advertising, Google retargeting, and Reddit advertising, which you can investigate if you think such platforms could help your business.

-After your content starts ranking organically, you can invest in digital PR for branding purposes.
-Press releases about your products or services, virtual events (for example fireside chats), and thought leadership content go a long way when it comes to establishing the brand name.
+After your content ranks organically, you can invest in digital PR for branding.
+Press releases about your products or services, virtual events (fireside chats), and thought leadership content go a long way toward establishing the brand name.

 You will get backlinks for your website through such events, which will further ensure increased traffic to your website.
-As more people start to know about your product, you’ll see that your social media presence, as well as content rankings, are improving significantly.
+As more people start to know about your product, you’ll see that your social media presence and content rankings are improving significantly.

-As your business starts taking flight, you can also start participating in industry award programs.
-This could be a great way to establish a global presence as well.
-Have a PR strategist in place who can deal with journalists, has a great network and keeps a track of the industry-related events.
+As your business starts taking flight, you can also participate in industry award programs.
+This could be a great way to establish a global presence.
+Have a PR strategist who can deal with journalists, has a great network, and keeps track of industry-related events.

 97% of B2B customers cited testimonials and peer recommendations as the most reliable type of content.